-- ·Check that the steering is unlocked. - Make certain the engine stop switch is turned to the RUN position. - Turn the ignition switch to the ON position. - •Make certain the gears are in neutral by seeing - that the green neutral indicator light is lit. - If the engine is cold, push the choke lever, leaving the throttle completely closed. - Kick the engine over. - Even after the engine starts, keep the choke lever pushed in.
+- Check that the steering is unlocked. - Check that the fuel tap is ON position. - Make certain the engine stop switch is turned to the RUN position. - Turn the ignition switch to the ON position. - Make certain the gears are in neutral by seeing that the green neutral indicator light is lit. - If the engine is cold, push the choke lever, leaving the throttle completely closed. - Check that the right rear footrest is folded up. - Kick the engine over. - Even after the engine starts, keep the choke lever pushed in.
 When the engine is warm enough to idle without the use of the choke lever, release the lever.